Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 Descriptive names include: left-side pass with a follower inside chain turn, whip with a follower inside turn, left-side with a follower free chain turn.

+### Pre-starter steps

+A pre-starter step or a groove step is a stationary step that you before a starter step or before you start dancing in general.

+#### Left tap right tap

+On 1 do a tap step diagonally forward at 11 o'clock with your left foot and on 2 bring your left foot diagonally backward so you step in place and change weight onto your right leg.
+On 3 do tap step diagonally forward at 1 o'clock with your right foot and on 4 step diagonally backward with your right foot so you step in place as you change weight onto your left leg.
+You should be in the original position.
+Note that tap steps do not require a weight change, meaning that a 4-beat groove cycle only requires 2 weight changes.

+This groove can be turned into a [forward tap forward triple].

 ### Starter steps

 #### Forward tap forward triple